Archdiocesan Religion Curriculum Guide – Primary Youth Ministry Resource

 Youth Ministry Certificate

 The VLCFF Basic Certificate in Youth Ministry requires the completion of eight courses.
-It is specifically designed for adults in parish youth ministry wishing to develop skills for effectively engaging young people in parish settings.
+It is specifically designed for adult leaders in youth ministry wishing to develop skills for effectively engaging young people.
 The Archdiocese for the Military Services, USA is a partnering diocese with the Virtual Learning Community for Faith Formation (VLCFF).
 As such all military-connected participants may use the partner price for costs associated with registration and courses.
 (Click the link below for registration information.)
 The eight required courses include: Survey of Catholic Doctrine, Introduction to Scripture, Faith and Human Development, A Vision for Catholic Youth Ministry, Relations Ministry with Youth, Prayer and Worship with Adolescents, Diversity in Youth Ministry, and Planning Youth Ministry Events.

 The Archdiocese for the Military Services, USA highly encourages Catholic youth in military settings to participate in Catholic youth ministry with adult leaders who are pursuing the VLCFF Basic Certificate in Youth Ministry.